Enrolling in or Waiving the Mills Student Health Plan

-To enroll or waive, please go to the Student Net site to complete the enrollment or waiver electronically.
-DO NOT try to enroll or waive before or after the Open Enrollment periods (7/1–8/31 and 12/1–1/31) or print the enrollment or waiver form (unless you are choosing the Mills Student Health Deductible Plan (DHMO), see instructions further down on this web page).
-If you waive the Mills Standard Plan and do not wish to purchase the Mills Deductible Plan, you must first have purchased an alternate plan or be covered on a parent or spouse or partner's plan.
-You will need to have all information about the alternate plan, including the policy number, before you complete the Mills Health Plan online waiver in the Student Net.
+To enroll or waive, please read the instructions that follow.
+If you waive or enroll in the regular HMO plan, you will use the Student Net site to complete the enrollment or waiver electronically.
+DO NOT try to enroll or waive before or after the Open Enrollment periods (7/1–8/31 and 12/1–1/31) or print the enrollment or waiver form (unless you are choosing the Mills Student Health Deductible Plan (DHMO).
+If you want to waive coverage, you will need to have all information about the alternate plan or public coverage, including the policy number, before you complete the Mills Health Plan online waiver in the Student Net.

 Enroll in the default plan, which is the Mills Student Health Plan (HMO).
 This can ONLY be done electronically in the Student Net during Open Enrollment and MUST be done once a year during Summer Open Enrollment (7/1–8/31).